-For example, an excess diet that can lead to obesity.
+For example, if you eat too much that can lead to obesity.
 On the other hand, an all-deficient diet encourages malnutrition.
 Therefore, lifestyle or behavior greatly affects health status.

 Environment holds a big role in health.
-These factors can be divided into two, namely the physical environment such as infrastructure and sanitation, while the non-physical environment includes social, economic, political, cultural.
+These factors can be divide into two, namely the physical environment such as infrastructure and sanitation, while the non-physical environment includes social, economic, political, cultural.

-Examples of environmental influences on disease incidence can be seen in cases of dengue fever.
-The disease is prone to occur in a seedy neighborhood, many shrubs or trees, puddles and garbage into the nest causes dengue mosquito breeding.
+Examples of environmental influences on disease incidence can be seen in cases of dengue fever disease (DBD).
+The disease can occur in rain season, a seedy neighborhood, many shrubs or trees, puddles and garbage into the nest causes dengue mosquito breeding.